Articles / Workflow

 Is the process standardized?
 Does the task follow the same steps every time, regardless of who does it?
 If not, standardize first.
 Automating a process that varies by person creates a different kind of chaos — automated chaos.

 What happens when the automation is wrong?
 For a monitoring task that sends a false alert, the cost of error is low — someone checks and dismisses it.
-For a processing task that sends the wrong invoice to a client, the cost is significant.
+For a processing task that sends the wrong invoice to a patient, the cost is significant.
 The higher the cost of error, the more human review you need in the loop.
 Not every automated task needs full autonomy — many are better as “AI proposes, human approves.”

 What does AI actually do when the task audit is done right?

 When AI is deployed on the right tasks — production, processing, monitoring, and maintenance — with human oversight on strategic decisions, the results are immediate.
 The IT services firm that reclassified their ticket routing freed 8 hours per week of manager time, improved resolution quality, and distributed knowledge more evenly across the team.
-The construction company that kept prioritization human but automated profitability analysis made better decisions in less time.
+The practice that kept prioritization human but automated profitability analysis made better decisions in less time.
 The pattern is consistent: AI produces the analysis, humans make the judgment, and the combination outperforms either alone.

 Workflow & Automation